 The other important reason that essential oils are so effective is the active chemicals that are in essential oils.
 Each plant extract has chemical properties that are distinctive, such as anti-inflammatory or cell rejuvenation.
 These healing properties are carried in the bloodstream to all areas of the body heal in the areas of need.
 They also work for us like they would work for a plant – repelling insects is a great example.

-As I know too well life can be busy, so if making your own solutions to day-to-day needs isn’t an option, but you want a range that you can trust to be natural and effective, visit my online shop to see beauty products, spa products, cleaning products and more already made up for you and tried and tested as effective.
+As I know too well life can be busy, so if making your own solutions to day-to-day needs isn’t an option, but you want a range that you can trust to be natural and effective, visit my online apothecary for 100% natural mum essentials that are already made up for you and tried and tested as effective.

 Happy creating (or shopping 😉 )!